 Meet Tatiana Maida

-Tatiana has served as a Board member for the Nonprofit Center of Milwaukee, the Milwaukee Food Council, the Leadership Council of HealthTIDE, and the Bike/Pedestrian Taskforce of the City of Milwaukee.
-In 2019, Tatiana was appointed by Governor Tony Evers to serve in the Wisconsin Public Health Council in Madison, where she is a strong advocate for diversity and the need to include community voice in decision-making spaces.
+Ms. Maida has served on several Boards and Councils such as the Nonprofit Center of Milwaukee, Bike Pedestrian Task Force of City of Milwaukee and the Milwaukee Food Council.
+In 2019, Governor Tony Evers appointed her to serve in the Wisconsin Public Health Council in Madison, where she is a strong advocate for diversity and inclusion of community voice in the public policy.

 Tatiana’s main areas of expertise are strategic thinking, community leadership and advocacy, program and curriculum development, communications, assessment and evaluation, facilitation, capacity building, mentorship and cultural humility.

 Tatiana has a bachelor’s degree in Communications and a minor in Community Development.

 WHY TATIANA SHARES

 “I share because I believe that in a country and world as diverse as this one, we have the opportunity and responsibility to learn from each other and grow with each other.
 That is the only way to create a path for equity and ultimately for the health and happiness we all want.
 Share Collaborative gives us the chance to put down for a moment some of the hats we wear every day; and connect in a safe space where we can imagine other experiences and possibilities; and where we can find the inspiration and power to transform this world.”

 Empowering individuals to foster change at the institutional level.

 Professional development for Human Services.
 We simplify the implementation of trauma-informed methods by delivering tailored and practical training sessions that are instantly applicable.